KBTG-Kampus-ClassNest-SE-Java/workshop/Backlogs.md

 - any error should be handled and return 400 Bad Request with an appropriate error message if the cart is empty or the stock quantity is insufficient. for example: {"message": "Cart is empty"} with 400 status code

+# Story 16:

+As a Product Owner I want to be able to charge shopping fee for the order in next 3 months, so that I can cover the delivery cost.

+## Acceptance Criteria:
+- The API charges a shopping fee of 25 Baht for the order in the next 3 months.
+- I want to show the shopping fee in the cart details and order details.
+- Returns a 200 OK with the updated order details if the shopping fee is applied successfully.

+## Technical Requirements:
+- REST API Endpoint: POST /carts/{username}/items
+- Path Variable: {username} - Represents the unique user identifier.
+- Request Body: Content Type: application/json
+- Request Body Example: {"productSku": 1, "quantity": 2}
+- Response: 200 OK with the updated order details if the shopping fee is applied successfully

 <!-- Hints: collapse -->
 ## Some hints to help the participants get started with the workshop.
 <details>